 - Return to the

-- Press
+glue devterminal - Press

 Replay a production event

 If you’ve deployed your Glue to production, you can replay a specific event by ID.
-This is useful for debugging production issues or for testing your Glue against real data.
+This is useful for debugging production issues or for testing your Glue against real data.r to replay the event again and test your fix.

 Debugging

-- attach a Chrome DevTools debugger to your local Glue process
+console.loglike you would in any TypeScript program. - attach a Chrome DevTools debugger to your local Glue process

 - attach your editor debugger (if supported)

-By default, glue dev runs your Glue with the debugger enabled.
+glue dev runs your Glue with the debugger enabled.
 It prints out the debugger URL to connect to:

-You can disable the debugger with --no-debug.
+--no-debug.
 If you want your Glue to wait until your debugger is attached, start dev with:

 Deploying and monitoring

-Deployment is a single command that takes your locally running Glue, bundles it, uploads it, sets up the same triggers (including webhooks) and hosts your Glue in the cloud:
+Deployment is a single command that takes your locally running Glue, bundles it, uploads it, sets up the same triggers (including webhooks) and hosts your Glue in the cloud:glue deploy again.
+Glues with the same name are treated as an update.

 Monitoring Glues

 Glue creates a new execution every time your Glue runs.
-Each execution has a unique ID and its own log lines (including your console.logs).
+Each execution has a unique ID and its own log lines (including yourconsole.logs).
 A failure is simply an execution where your Glue throws an exception.
 You can monitor these executions in several ways:

 Aggregate stats about all Glues

-You can run this command without the --tail flag to see historic executions.
+--tail flag to see historic executions.
 By default, this will only show the first few lines of output for each execution.
 You can control this and other options, see the glue logs reference for more details.

 Viewing specific executions